kristopherjohnson/cxxforth/cxxforth.cpp.md

 The C++ functions `abort()` and `abortMessage()` defined here are the first primitive functions that will be exposed as Forth words.
 For each such word, I will spell out the Forth name of the primitive in all-caps, and provide a Forth comment showing the stack effects.
-For words described in the ANS Forth draft standard, I will generally not provide any more information, but for words that are not ANS Forth words, I'll provide a brief description.
+For words described in the standards, I will generally not provide any more information, but for words that are not standard words, I'll provide a brief description.

     class AbortException: public runtime_error {